Want to add some whimsical holiday decor this year? See How to make Easy Rustic DIY Felt Christmas Trees. They are so cute and fun to make.

 These cute trees will be moved all around the house this holiday season.

-I hope you like this simple DIY Felt Christmas Tree project, and if you have any questions, please feel free to ask.
+I hope you like this simple DIY Felt Christmas Tree project.
+If you have any questions, please feel free to ask.

 Thanks so much for stopping by today.
 I look forward to sharing my next adventure with you.